 The Power of Design

-Design.
-It surrounds us every day, from the technology we take for granted to the inspiring architecture we seek out on voyages around the world.
+Architecture and design.
+It surrounds us every day, from the technology we take for granted to the inspiring buildings we seek out on voyages around the world.
 Design is discussed passionately as a catalyst to change the world; a powerful tool with which to enhance the lives of many.
 People young and old, rich and poor, educated and ignorant are all immersed in a world that seeks innovation and relies on design for survival.
 Design causes us to pause, reflect and communicate about its very existence.
 It goes beyond our personal preferences and touches that which is common to all of us: the human condition.
 The power of design is that it connects with us by providing community, nurturing creativity and seeking divinity.

 Within each of us is a desire to belong.
 We have an innate need to feel accepted, loved, and cared for.
 Architecture is the container in which we create communities and feed this basic need for a sense of belonging.
 Architecture is a vehicle for interaction and communication; the conduit by which we develop relationships.
 Within community, we discover who we are.
 Architecture provides the setting for developing us into the people we are – and who we will become.
 Humans are fragile beings that need shelter, regulation, direction, vision and purpose.
 Design enables us to grow and discover who we are.